NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2019-05-09-keep-crashing-daemons-running-on-freebsd/index.md

 If you are not familiar with the <code>crontab</code> syntax, [crontab.guru is a great visual aid](https://crontab.guru/).

 On another note, due to the fact that this script is designed to run as a cron job, in addition to <code>stdout</code> and <code>stderr</code>, the scripts logs are getting passed through to the system's log file.
 On FreeBSD this file is located at <code>/var/log/messages</code>.
-This portion of the system log output is the result of the script running as a cron job:
+This portion of the system's log output is the result of the script running as a cron job:

 {{< highlight sh >}}
 $ tail -f /var/log/messages